Antidepressant Abuse and AddictionYou are here:

 Antidepressants are prescribed to treat symptoms of depression, but they can cause more problems than they solve if misused.
+Antidepressant abuse is rampant in America today.
 Although antidepressants are not considered highly addictive, a person can develop a dependency on the drug.
 Many kinds of antidepressants are sold today, and most of them work by increasing serotonin levels to elevate or stabilize mood.

 “The intent behind prescribing antidepressants is to help relieve symptoms of anxiety, sadness, apathy, or obsessive-compulsive disorder.
 Many people take antidepressants for at least one year or more.”